Loading...

 Kentucky Tax Exemptions

-• Raw materials, industrial supplies and industrial tools
+• Raw materials, industrial supplies, and industrial tools used directly in the manufacturing or production process

 • Items purchased for resale